Skip to main content

 • Weighted Average Life – estimates the average effective maturity of the deposits.

-• Driver Rate – represents the rate, or rates, which drive the re-pricing characteristics of assets and liabilities.
+• Driver rate – represents the rate, or rates, which drive the re-pricing characteristics of assets and liabilities.
 Examples include Fed funds rate, LIBOR, U.S. Treasury yields, and the WSJ Prime rate.

 Have discussions with your team and understand what is going on broadly in the economic environment as well as items specific to your bank or credit union.
-Address changes or concerns in your modeling assumptions or at the very least, be aware of their potential impact.
+Also, address changes or concerns in your modeling assumptions or at the very least, be aware of their potential impact.
 Spend time to learn the assumptions.
 Do not accept the defaults as correct, make sure your team understands them.

-In addition to your base case, stress the assumptions – double or triple the decay rates, assume a high sensitivity to driver rates in the change in deposit rates, and cut the prepayment speeds in half.
+In addition to your base case, stress the assumptions – double or triple the decay rates, assume a high sensitivity to driver rates in the change in deposit rates and cut the prepayment speeds in half.
 The alternate scenarios with severe assumptions will assist ALCO in understanding potential value creation and risks.

 There are educational videos available through the FDIC website.
 In addition, there are IRR modeling vendors that will attend meetings to provide perspective to your institution on the current economic environment and your modeling results.
 Leverage them.

-Managing Interest Rate Risk in 2024 and Beyond
+Managing interest rate risk in 2024 and beyond

 Ready to proactively manage your institution’s interest rate risk?
 Young & Associates offers comprehensive interest rate risk reviews tailored to your needs.
 Ensure your bank or credit union is prepared to navigate market volatility with confidence.
 Reach out to us now to schedule your consultation!